Priority Area: Cancer & Chronic Conditions

 Issue specific to Lung Cancer

-1 out of 3 people who die in Louisiana die from lung cancer.
-Lung cancer is the top cancer killer in Louisiana.
+1 out of 3 people who die in Louisiana from cancer, die from lung cancer.
 (LCP)

 LA Incidence Rate